Global HR Forum

 Through his teaching and publishing, Professor Khan has been instrumental in creating a coherent framework for Web-based instruction, training, and learning.
 In his first book, Web-Based Instruction, he took a leadership role in defining the critical dimensions of this new field of inquiry and practice at all levels of education.
 Reflecting its enormous acceptance worldwide, Web-Based Instruction has become a bestseller and has been adopted by over 350 colleges and universities worldwide.
 His second book Web-Based Training is a landmark book that covers all aspects of Internet's World Wide Web for training at all levels.

 He continues to advance the discourse in the field of distance learning.
 His contribution to the field of open and distributed learning is recognized throughout the world.
 As a result, his Managing E-Learning Strategies and E-Learning Quick Checklist books are published in several languages by several publishers located around the world.
 His 2007 book Flexible Learning in an Information Society includes case studies, design models, strategies, and critical issues encompassing the multiple dimensions of his E-Learning Framework.
 His publication plan is to author/edit eight different books using the eight dimensions of his e-learning framework.
-The books User Interface Design for Virtual Environments: Challenges and Advances and Learning on Demand: ADL and Future of e-Learning are part of the plan.
+The books User Interface Design for Virtual Environments: Challenges and Advances , Learning on Demand: ADL and Future of e-Learning, and International Handbook of E-Learning are part of the plan.

 A sought-after keynote speaker on e-learning and blended-learning, Khan is past President (1999-2000) of the International Division of the Association for Educational and Communication Technology (AECT).
 He delivered keynote addresses at the various distance learning conferences in the USA and abroad.
 He was one of the select few experts invited to a symposium on virtual education organized by the White House Office of Science and Technology Policy (OSTP).
 He served as a consultant/advisor to distance education and educational technology related projects at the World Bank, Asian Development Bank, US Federal departments, including Department of Education, Department of Defense, Department of Transportation, Department of Energy, Department of Labor, and Department of Health and Human Services; Ministry of Education in several countries, and academic institutions and corporations in the USA and abroad.